 - 2. Influenza Proof of immunity by vaccination.
 This vaccination must be current (based upon current flu season requirements).
 A flu shot can only be declined if there is an allergy and this must be shown through a physician's letter. - 3.
 MMR Measles (rubeolla), Mumps, Rubella Proof of immunity by vaccination (2 doses) or titer. - 4.
 PPD (TB) We require the Quantiferon or the 2 step PPD.
 2-step PPD is completed as follows: If the 1st PPD test is negative then you will need to obtain a 2nd PPD within 1-3 weeks.
 Yearly annuals are required after your 2 step.
 If you have a new positive TB result, history of a positive TB, or have had the BCG vaccination you must provide proof of chest x-ray.
 The x-ray must be after the positive result and within the last five years.
 You will need to submit negative symptom checks annually. (must be within the last 12 months).
 If you have no proof of a positive TB test you will need to re-test to show history.

-NOTE: If administered concurrently, or shortly after, a live virus vaccine (such as varicella), a TB skin test may produce a false negative. - 5.
-Tetanus Tdap vaccination must be within 10 years and must have been received after the age of 11.
-A Td is acceptable if you have had a previous Tdap after the age of 11. - 6.
+NOTE: If administered concurrently, or shortly after, a live virus vaccine (such as varicella), a TB skin test may produce a false negative.

+- 5. Tetanus Tdap vaccination must be within 10 years and must have been received after the age of 11. - 6.
 Varicella (Chicken Pox) Proof of immunity by vaccination or titer.
 For proof of immunity by vaccination, you must show 2 doses of vaccination.